Waziup/learning-center-content/content/en/solutions/water_tank_level/guide.md

 **Step \#1:** Wiring and Reading Sensor Values
 ============================================

-To be able to detect the current water level in the resevoir, we need to use the waterproof ultrasonic distance sensor.
+To be able to detect the current water level in the tank, we need to use the waterproof ultrasonic distance sensor.

 The sensor head emits an ultrasonic wave and receives the wave reflected back from the target.
-Ultrasonic Sensors measure the distance to the target by measuring the time between the emission and reception.
+The ultrasonic Sensor measures the distance to the target by measuring the time between the emission and reception of the ultrasonic signal.

 ![Ultrasonic Working](./media/ultrasonicworking.png)